 For attorneys remote from the Washington, D.C. area who prefer in-person or video conference interviews, the grouped interview practice is effective.
-If in any case there is a prearranged interview, with agreement to file a prompt supplemental amendment putting the case as nearly as may be in condition for concluding action, prompt filing of the supplemental amendment gives the application special status, and brings it up for immediate special action.
+Where agreement is reached as a result of an interview, applicant or applicant's attorney or agent, as appropriate, should be advised that an amendment pursuant to the agreement should be promptly submitted.